rhake14/MSA/README.md

 ## Citation

-We also advise mentioning the software versions you used, in particular the versions of the `MSAT` and `psychTestR` packages.
+We also advise mentioning the software versions you used, in particular the versions of the `MSA` and `psychTestR` packages.
 You can find these version numbers from R by running the following commands:

 ``` r